rocket770/Fetchbot-Grasping-Simulation/README.md

 # Fetchbot-Grasping-Simulation

 Controls the fetch bot to find, move to, and grasp an object in front of it.
 The code uses matlab to connect to and control the fetch bot.
-It will first make the fetch bot scan for objects around it, by telling the bot to tilt its camera around while matlab processes the image and looks for a blue object (It will also try to find a better image if possible).
-Matlab will then calculate the coordinates of the object in the robot base's frame of reference, than use a variety of commands, including a moveit! bridge node written in python to navigate to, and grasp the object.
+It will first make the fetch bot scan for objects around it, by telling the bot to tilt its camera around while matlab processes the image and looks for a given object (It will also try to find a better image if possible).
+Matlab will then calculate the coordinates of the object in the robot base's frame of reference, than use a variety of commands, including a moveit! bridge node written in python to navigate to, and grasp the object (using inverse kinematics).
 [Here](https://youtu.be/HRn41opEtRI) is a video of it working (this is not my submitted video demo).

-## Contributors
+## CODE Contributors

 - **Nick (75%)**
   - Object Searching (matlab/Scanner.m)
-  - Object Coordinate Conversion (Pixels -> Camera Coordinate -> Robot Reference Frame Coordinates)
+  - Object Coordinate Conversion - Pixels -> Camera Coordinate -> Robot Reference Frame Coordinates
   - Robot Movement Script (entire matlab/main.m script)
   - Matlab moveit!
 Bridge node (matlab_move_it_bridge, package setup and python script)
-  - Environment Setup
+  - Environment Setup (fetch_pickplace)
   - README file

 - **Aiden (25%)**